 Our team specializes is minimally invasive colorectal surgery in San Diego.
-See information regarding our fellowship and surgeons below.
+See information regarding our fellowship and surgeon below.

 Minimally Invasive Colon and Rectal Surgery through the UTMB and Houston Methodist Hospital